Skip to content

 • CatalogPlugin already returns PyIceberg Catalog for table registration

-• StoragePlugin already provides FileIO for data access
+• StoragePlugin already provides storage bindings and FileIO for data access

 Q: Can we use multiple storage backends per platform (multi-cloud)?